gradido/gradido/docu/Concepts/TechnicalRequirements/UC_Introduction_of_Gradido-ID.md

   * read the users email address from the `UsersContact `table
   * give the email address as input for the password decryption of the existing password
-  * use the `Users.userID` as input for the password encryption fo the new password
+  * use the `Users.userID` as input for the password encryption for the new password
   * change the `Users.passphraseEnrycptionType` to the new value =2
 * if the `Users.passphraseEncryptionType` = 2, then